dvdmtw98/blog/Post Vault/articles/2021-03-01-overthewire-bandit-level-0-level-1.md

 readme
 ```

-We see there is an file named `readme` to view the contents of this file we can use the `cat` command.
+We see there is a file named `readme` to view the contents of this file we can use the `cat` command.

 ```
 bandit0@bandit:~$ cat readme